mohtechnology/Flask-Extensions/README.md

 **Use:**

 * Enables Python support in VS Code.
-* Provides IntelliSense, code formatting, linting, and debugging.
+* Provides IntelliSense, code formatting, linting, and debugging.<br>
   ✅ *Must-have for any Flask or Python project.*

 ---